 1. Sounding Board: This covers suggestions, proposals, or opinions regarding public health policy, legislation, practice, and research.
+Arti-
-Articles may be submitted or invited, and the text is limited to 2,500 words.

-- 2. Review Article: Reviews and comments of articles on progress in any field of public health.
+- cles may be submitted or invited, and the text is limited to 2,500 words. - 2.
+Review Article: Reviews and comments of articles on progress in any field of public health.
 Submitted or invited, the text is limited to 4,000 words, excluding tables, figures, and references.
 The total number of tables and figures should be no more than six. - 3.
 Original Article: Submitted paper to document results of original research.
 The material should not have been previously published elsewhere, except in a preliminary form.
 The text is limited to 3,500 words, excluding tables, figures, and references.
 The total number of tables and figures should be no more than six. - 4.
 Short Communication: Concise but complete descriptions of limited investigations, which will not be included in a later paper.
 The text is limited to 1,000 words, excluding tables, figures, and references.
-Total number of tables and figures should be no more than two.
+The total number of tables and figures should be no more than two.
 The number of references is limited to 10. - 5.
 Public Health Report: Reports of processes and important findings within public health practice.
 The material should not have been previously published elsewhere, except in a preliminary form.
 The text is limited to 3,500 words, excluding tables, figures, and references.
 The total number of tables and figures should be no more than six. - 6.
-Research Note: Submitted paper which is very much informative and/or contains original data useful for public health.
+Research Note: Submitted paper to report important results of research and/or analysis of public health issues.
+The material should not have been previously published elsewhere, except in a preliminary form.
 The text is limited to 3,500 words, excluding tables, figures, and references.
-The total number of tables and figures should be no more than six. - 7.
-Letter: Opinions on various topics from members of the Society are welcome.
+Total number of tables and figures should be no more than six. - 7.
+Information: Submitted paper which is very much informative and/or contains original data useful for public health.
+The text is limited to 3,500 words, excluding tables, figures, and references.
+The total number of tables and figures should be no more than six.

+8. Letter: Opinions on various topics from members of the Society are welcome.
 However, to be considered for publication, a manuscript should be pertinent, factual and concise.
 The text is limited to 600 words with no tables or figures.